robinawilliams/video_gif_conversion/readme.md

 ## How to install this project

 1. Clone this repo
-2. Install moviepy dependency - `pip install moviepy`
+2. Install dependencies - `pip install -r requirements.txt`

 ## How to run this project